MTRU

 * transport and climate change studies, including pilot study for Outer London, April 2006, and work on predicted carbon emissions from the East of England Regional Transport Strategy, December 2005, click here or on the power station to download a pdf of the report (916kb)

-*supporting new community interest company (CIC) to take on PSV operation of the Wiltshire Wigglybus, O-licence obtained and tender submitted summer 2006, service taken over September 2006, click here for weblink
+*supporting new community interest company (CIC) to take on PSV operation of the Wiltshire Wigglybus, first service run 2006,

-*assessment of booking, scheduling and despatch (BSD) software options for Greater Manchester Passenger Transport Executive, surveys, site visits and supplier interviews summer 2006, final report November 2006,
+*assessment of booking, scheduling and despatch (BSD) software options for Greater Manchester Passenger Transport Executive, surveys, site visits and supplier interviews summer 2006, final report, including implementation framework, November 2006,

 *undertaking new research and forecasts of the impact of cycling provision for TfL Cycling Centre of Excellence, including parking, priority schemes, travel planning and training, results used in the preparation of the new TfL Business Plan, initial work completed July 2006,